zahidalidev/trade-company-test/README.md

 ## Notes
 - Implemented a Company and People screens to show their relations using nodes and links.
-- Implemented filter functionaly based on user types for both companies and prople.
+- Implemented filter functionaly based on user types for both companies and people.
-- Implemented search functionaly based on user or company names.
+- Implemented search functionaly based on user and company names.
 - Properly handle UI.
 - Added ESLint and Stylelint for consistency and better code quality.